Safety Fact Sheet

 Key Things to Keep In Mind

-- Falls risk assessment on each patient does not meet compliance to Standard K-4.
-A facility walk through of hazardous risk analysis is required.
+- A falls risk assessment for each patient does not meet compliance with Standard S-11; an environmental walkthrough is required.